Apeel Organic Apples: How to eat

 Slicing dragon fruit

 The first time you see a dragon fruit you may ask yourself, how the heck do I slice this?
 While the peel is thick, it’s easy to cut with a sharp knife.
-The flesh of dragon fruit is delicate, but it’s also sturdy enough to slice, dice or use a melon baller.
-This makes it perf...
+The flesh of dragon fruit is delicate, but it’s also sturdy enough to slice, dice or scoop out using a melon baller.
+This m...

 Dried Jujubes: How to eat